-Requirements for progression in and completion of the program
+Policies and procedures for progression in and completion of the program

 Requirements for progression and completion of the program depend on the student demonstrating the learning outcomes and competencies, including professionalism, for each course, and for the program overall during the summative evaluation.
+Failure to maintain a 3.0 GPA per term as well as overall, will result in being placed on Academic Probation.